SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Limitations of Strawman approaches

-To see the issue with the first solution, consider the example in Figure~\ref{fig:inconsistency} with two proxy servers P1 and P2: to serve a client request to write value $1$ to key $a$, P2 sends a get($F(a, 1)$) followed by put($F(a, 1)$, $E(1)$) request to the KV store, where $(a, 1)$ is a replica of key $a$.
-At the same time, P1, unaware of P2 ongoing write request, sends a fake put request to the same replica $(a, 1)$ in response to another client request.
+To see the issue with the first solution, consider the example in Figure~\ref{fig:inconsistency} with two proxy servers P1 and P2: to serve a client query to write value $1$ to key $a$, P2 sends a get($F(a, 1)$) followed by put($F(a, 1)$, $E(1)$) query to the KV store, where $(a, 1)$ is one of the ciphertext key, or replica, corresponding to $a$.
+At the same time, P1, unaware of P2 ongoing write query, sends a fake put query to the same ciphertext key $(a, 1)$ in response to another client query.
 Based on the timeline of operations shown in Figure~\ref{fig:inconsistency}, the fake put from P1 overwrites the real put from P2, resulting in incorrect system behavior.
-Note that the incorrectness occurs since two different proxy servers issue requests for the same replica.
+Note that the incorrectness occurs since two different proxy servers issue queries for the same ciphertext key.